Benjamin (Ben) Madigan

 And that’s a shame, given the impressive track records of Byrne and Dotrice, who worked together recently on Broadway in “A Moon for the Misbegotten.”

 Jam!
-Showbiz [This article is no longer available]
+Showbiz [This article is no longer available on the Internet]

 The rapport between Mr. Byrne and Mr. Dotrice set the tone for the warmth that the producers and writers are attempting to make a defining characteristic of ”Madigan Men.”
 But whether such a show can thrive in an age when high camp is the order of the night in prime-time comedy — with NBC’s Emmy-winning ”Will and Grace” and Fox’s ”Malcolm in the Middle” setting the caffeinated, crack-a-minute pace — is the question taunting and tantalizing the show’s creators.